raizen74/aws-sap/README.md

 Proxy methods **PUT/POST/PATCH/OPTIONS/DELETE** go directly to the origin from the POPs and do not proxy through the **regional edge caches**.

+Origin Access Control (OAC) works only for s3, it does not support custom origins.

 ## Global Accelerator

 With AWS Global Accelerator, you can shift traffic gradually or all at once between the blue and the green environment and vice-versa without being subject to DNS caching on client devices and internet resolvers, traffic dials and endpoint weights changes are effective within seconds.